A Bayesian Approach for the Network Reconstruction of Interdependent Critical Infrastructure Systems from Cascading Failures: Bayesian Approach for Network Reconstruction

-This section introduces how to generate the prior probability of network topology using HSBM.
-Calculating the prior probability of the topology $P(\bm{A})$ requires realistic possible samples of the target network to be reconstructed.
-Different types of networks having different prior probabilities $P(\bm{A})$ can be generated by different graph models.
-The graph model we adopt here should represent the realistic behaviors of the target network.
-Generative graph models for real networks, such as the classical random network, scale-free network, and the small world network, are not applicable to real-world ICIs because nodes in infrastructure networks are grouped by blocks and hierarchy~\cite{ouyang2014review}.
-As such, a suitable model for characterizing ICI networks is the HSBM.
+Calculating the $P(\bm{A})$ requires realistic possible samples of the target network to be reconstructed.
+Various types of networks having various prior probabilities $P(\bm{A})$ can be generated by various graph models.
+The adopted graph model should represent realistic behaviors of the target network.
+Generative graph models for real networks, such as the classical random, scale-free, and small-world networks, cannot represent real-world ICIs as nodes in infrastructure networks are grouped by blocks and hierarchy \cite{ouyang2014review}.
+Moreover, random graphs will generate unrealistic networks that do not comply with the physical constraints and properties of real infrastructure networks.
+As such, a suitable model for characterizing ICI networks would be the HSBM \cite{yu2020modeling}.